 This well-run, annual plant sale is held at the Fletcher Wildlife Garden, which is located near the Experimental Farm.
-It’s my favourite place to buy native plants; they’re locally native, inexpensive, and grown by the Friends of Fletcher Wildlife Garden.
-Beaux Arbres Native Plant Nursery and Ferguson Forest Nursery will be there too.
+Inexpensive local native plant seedlings grown by the Friends of Fletcher Wildlife Garden.

-Before the sale, you can find a list of plants that will be available on the Fletcher Wildlife Garden web site, along with an order form.
-When the sale is held as an in-person event, get there early — even before it opens, for the best selection.
+You can find a list of plants that will be available on the Fletcher Wildlife Garden web site, along with an order form.
+When the sale is held as an in-person event, get there early — even before it opens — for the best selection.
 Knowledgeable volunteers are available to answer questions.

 Beaux Arbres Native Plants, Bristol, QC and Westboro Farmers’ Market

 See the nursery’s Events page for a list of Saturdays when they’ll be at the Westboro Farmers’ Market, at the Byron Linear Park on Richmond Road.

 This nursery is about an hour from Ottawa.
 Great selection of local native plants and some interesting non-native plants.
 Plants are mature, so they’ll bloom in their first year.
 The owner, Trish Murphy, is very knowledgeable and helpful.
 I also enjoy her informative blog.
 Call ahead before you go.